DragonLiu1995/Image-processing-web-application/README.md

 # Image-processing-web-application
 1. Effects to achieve
        This project focuses on image segmentation based on 3 methods, respectively Ostu’s method, Kmeans algorithm and Gaussian Mixture
-       Model.
+       Model. <br>
 2. Details of algorithm(All algorithms are implemented by myself)
-       i) In Ostu’s method, I used the method covered in class and just pick a threshold that maximizes the between-class variance. ii) In Kmeans algorithm, I optimize the initialization using Kmeans++ initialization method proposed by David Arthur and
+       i) In Ostu’s method, I used the method covered in class and just pick a threshold that maximizes the between-class variance.<br>
+       ii) In Kmeans algorithm, I optimize the initialization using Kmeans++ initialization method proposed by David Arthur and
        Sergei Vassilvitskii.
-The model is encapsulated in kmeans.py iii) In Gaussian Mixture Model, I implement the EM algorithm, which iteratively computing E-step and M-step.
+The model is encapsulated in kmeans.py<br>
+       iii) In Gaussian Mixture Model, I implement the EM algorithm, which iteratively computing E-step and M-step.
 E-step computes the mixture probabilities for all data points while M-step updates the means, covariance matrices and prior probabilities.
 The initialization schemes also use kmeans algorithm that only runs one step in order to achieve good initial parameter settings.
-The model is encapsulated in EM.py
+The model is encapsulated in EM.py<br>
 3. Instruction on how to run this program
 Step 1:
    This is an image processing web application which are embedded in Flask framework.
 Before running this web app, please make sure that you install Flask